Jakeii/woocommerce-pesapal/readme.txt

 Donate link: http://jakeii.github.com/woocommerce-pesapal/
 Tags: pesapal, woocommerce, ecommerce, gateway, payment Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.7.1
-Stable tag: 0.5.4 beta
+Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Simple and easy to use plugin for pesapal.com payment gateway.

 == Description ==

 Simple and easy to use plugin for pesapal.com payment gateway.

-**This plugin is in BETA and I would not recommend using it in a production environment without thorough testing.**
+Please raise any issues though github, thanks.

+If you like this plugin consider [donating](http://jakeii.github.com/woocommerce-pesapal) a few bob for a coffee :)

 = Please Note =
 Not using an iframe has been disabled/removed because it causes to much trouble.